JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2025-12/devops-best-practices-a-example-with-azure-devops/index.md

       - '/.azure-pipelines/ap-build-ci-container.yml'
 ```

-Next, let’s update the `imageRepository` variable to a distinct name.
-This is where we’ll store the images used for CI purposes.
+Next, let’s update the `imageRepository` variable to a distinct name from the one where we store images for deployment.
+This is where we’ll store the images used for CI purposes **only**.

 ```yaml
 variables